 Fortunately, we have an amazing baby monitor this time around that has given me a little bit more peace of mind – the Owlet Care Monitor.

 Since then, I have closely followed the company and the product as they prepared to release it.
-I was SO excited when I found out it was available before Oliver was born, and I was even more excited when Owlet agreed to work with me and provide my readers with an exclusive Owlet Baby monitor promotional offer.
+I was SO excited when I found out it was available before Oliver was born, and I was even more excited when Owlet agreed to work with me.

 Our Experience With the Owlet